rust-playground/relay-rs/scheduler/README.md

-# relay
+# scheduler

-This contains a no nonsense, horizontally scalable, ordered job runner backed by Postgres.
+This crate contains a Cron backed Job Scheduler for executing [Jobs](../relay/README.md) on a schedule.

 ### Features
 Optional features: